|Site Map | Bulletin Home | Temple University|

 Special Facilities and Programs

-The 300-seat Learning Center Auditorium, with smart technology and performance space, provides new opportunities to offer cultural, educational, and entertaining events for our students and the surrounding community.
-Ambler was once home to the Temple University Music Festival and institute.
-With the Learning Center's auditorium, Ambler has a new venue for the arts!
+The 300-seat Learning Center Auditorium, with smart technology and performance space, provides opportunities to offer cultural, educational, and entertaining events for our students and the surrounding community.
+In this venue, Ambler Campus, once home to the Temple University Music Festival and Institute, again can present a Cultural Series including music and dance performances and lectures.

 Center for Sustainable Communities (CSC) at Temple University Ambler